NOTICE: Since COVID-19 endangers the logistics of summer sticker distribution, spring 2020 ID stickers will remain valid for summer bus rides.

 Step 3: Learn How to Use ChargePoint

-The Sonoma County Junior College District charges $1.50 per hour of charging for the first 4 hours, then $2.50 per hour after that.
-This is to cover increased electrical costs the District experiences as well as an added charge for ongoing maintenance of Charge Stations.
+The Sonoma County Junior College District charges $1.50 per hour of charging for the first four hours, then $2.50 per hour after that.
+These fees help cover the increasing electrical costs the District shoulders, plus ongoing maintenance of charging stations.

 Tired of circling endlessly to find a parking spot and get to class on time?
-The new carpool permit is your way out of that stress!
+Make parking a breeze with a carpool permit!

-- A limited number of Fall 2019 Carpool Parking permits are available for $30 each at Bailey Hall accounting office
+- A limited number of Spring 2020 carpool permits are available now for $30 each at Bailey Hall's accounting office.

-- Carpool Pass parking spaces are conveniently located close to classrooms
+- Carpool spaces are conveniently located close to classrooms.

 Save money, save time, save the planet - one ride at a time.